MicrosoftDocs/azure-ai-docs/articles/ai-services/computer-vision/spatial-analysis-local.md

 ## Analyze a video file

-To use Spatial Analysis for recorded video, record a video file and save it as a .mp4 file.
+To use Spatial Analysis for recorded video, record a video file and save it as an .mp4 file.
 Then take the following steps:

 1. Create a blob storage account in Azure, or use an existing one.
 Then update the following blob storage settings in the Azure portal:
     1. Change **Secure transfer required** to **Disabled**